Accutane is also known as Isotretinoin and is used to treat severe recalcitrant nodular or cystic Acne.

 – Mostly unknown

-- Drug may amplify certain proteins in skin that reduces sebum production
+– The drug may amplify certain proteins in the skin that reduces sebum production

 – It may cause cell death in many cells – especially those that are at the base of causing acne.

-- Severe teratogen – abnormal physiological development of fetus.
+– Severe teratogen – abnormal physiological development of the fetus.
 [Causes Birth Defects]

 – Dryness of skin, lips, and mucous membranes

 – Hair loss